How Much Can the Administration Really Save by Cutting Down on Improper Payments?

 Cutting down on improper payments should be a priority for policymakers to increase program efficiency, bolster Americans’ confidence in their government, and safeguard taxpayer dollars.
 Though not a key driver of America’s structural imbalance between spending and revenues, improper payments do represent a large opportunity for savings.

-Through enhanced technologies like artificial intelligence and other efficiencies, it is possible to limit improper payments that can add up for taxpayers over time.
-Still, placing the federal government on a fiscally sustainable trajectory will require more than just addressing those payments — and there are many options available for spending and revenue reforms to put the nation on a better fiscal path.
+Through enhanced technologies like artificial intelligence and other efficiencies, it is possible to limit improper payments, which can add up for taxpayers over time.
+Still, placing the federal government on a fiscally sustainable trajectory will require more than just addressing those payments – and there are many options available for reforms to spending and revenues to put the nation on a better fiscal path.

 Image by: WebP Image